Alucard (Hellsing)

+Hellsing's Alucard's official birthday is November 10, 1431.
+This date was revealed by Hellsing's author, Kouta Hirano, in a timeline guide for the series.

 Creation and development

 Manga author Kouta Hirano created Alucard.
 In regards to his drawing him, Hirano claims he does not particularly care about accurate depictions of weapons in his manga and draws multiple type of angles like whenever Alucard shoots a bullet.
-In regards to Alucard's weaponry in fight, Hirano claims he simply has an endless supply of bullets.
+In regards to Alucard's weaponry in fighting, Hirano claims he simply has an endless supply of bullets.
 Initially, Hirano felt the manga had issues in terms of fighting because Alucard was too powerful.
 As a result, Father Alexander Anderson was created to be the only individual capable of being Alucard's equal.
 He thought about a character that could go against Alucard, and decided to create Anderson.
 Even if the Captain joined the battle between Alucard and Anderson, he does not think he would win.
 Even though the Millennium is the central evil organization, they are not strong enough to fight Alucard.
-Alucard does not struggle in his fights with organization Millennium.
+Alucard does not struggle in his fights with the Millennium.
 He easily defeats him.
-He loses when the Major got involved, but in the end Millennium was not really strong enough a character to be considered a rival.
+He loses when the Major got involved, but in the end the Millennium was not really strong enough a character to be considered a rival.

 The flow of the Hellsing manga was something that was decided on from the beginning.
 Multiple fans wondered if Alucard would form a relationship with his student Seras Victoria but Hirano did not find it possible.
 As a result, Hirano introduced the character Pip Bernadotte so he could stick him with Seras during the narrative.
 Meanwhile, Alucard would keep a deep bond with his master, Integra Hellsing, early in the story but he refrained from regarding it as a romantic style.
 That was an unwavering part of the unfolding story.
 For the prequel Hellsing: The Dawn, a dynamic was used between Alucard, Integra and Walter to act properly since Alucard was more active.

 After manga volume 8, during series' climax, the author felt he "got a little hasty" and ended the long battle between Alucard and Anderson.
 As a result, he thinks Alucard's battle against Anderson had a better show of battle in comparison to the previous battle against Anderson were both fighters were nearly equals.
 The reason he thinks so is because he had a time limit for completion when he was drawing them.
 In regards to Walter's betrayal, Hirano decided to use him as a villain by the time Alucard, who had been sleeping underground, revived, to face Integra and claimed that despite the close experience both character has, Walter was still clearly weaker than Alucard.